DD-DeCaF/cookiecutter-decaf-python/whitepaper.md

 The last few years has seen the emergence of widely available software engineering tools, often provided free of charge, that greatly facilitates writing high quality software.
 However, since the number of available tools is quite large, and configuring them for your own project can be a hurdle, we recommend using templates that can be used to rapidly initialize a new project.

 One such templating tool is [**cookiecutter**](https://github.com/audreyr/cookiecutter) which can create software templates for any programming language given the corresponding template.
-In order to simply the creation of new python packages in the DD-DeCaF project, we created the **cookiecutter-decaf-python** template which by answering a few questions from the user rapidly can setup new python projects that:
+In order to simplify the creation of new python packages in the DD-DeCaF project, we created the **cookiecutter-decaf-python** template which by answering a few questions from the user rapidly can setup new python projects that:

 1. Is automatically checked for consistent coding style using the [**flake8 tool**](http://flake8.pycqa.org/en/latest/) which implements the standard